What do they do?

 Also known as:

-Cafeteria Manager, Dietary Manager, Dietary Supervisor, Food and Nutrition Services Supervisor, Food Production Supervisor, Food Service Director, Food Service Supervisor, Food Supervisor, Kitchen Manager, Kitchen Supervisor, Lunchroom Manager, Snack Bar Manager
+Cafeteria Manager, Dietary Director, Dietary Manager, Dietary Supervisor, Dining Services Director, Food and Beverage Director, Food and Nutrition Services Supervisor, Food Production Supervisor, Food Service Director, Food Service Manager, Food Service Supervisor, Food Supervisor, GM (General Manager), Kitchen Manager, Kitchen Supervisor, Lunchroom Manager, Restaurant Manager, Snack Bar Manager

 Typical Wages